Commutation of Smyth and Hoare Power Constructions in Well-filtered Dcpos: Introduction

-However, the fact remains: not all full subcategories of the category of dcpos admit power monads that are free semilattice constructions.
-This means that the results in \cite{heckdcpo} cannot be applied to verify the commutativity of the Smyth and Hoare power monads.
-A canonical example is the category of well-filtered dcpos, in which the Smyth power monad does not admit a free deflationary semilattice construction.
-Given that well-filteredness is a fundamentally important property in order theory, many scholars have conducted investigations into the commutativity between Hoare and Smyth power monads in the category of well-filtered dcpos.
-It is essential to note that Heckmann in 1991 investigated the commutativity between the Hoare power construction and a modified Smyth power construction on the category of $U_S$-admitting dcpos \cite{heck1991}.
-In this work, the extended Smyth power construction is determined by all strongly compact subsets, not the traditional Smyth power construction based on compact subsets.
+Note that many categories have the category of domains as a full subcategory.
+The versions of Hoare and Smyth power monads considered in \cite{heckdcpo}, i.e. defined as free constructions, are well-defined for all dcpos and do commute on the category of all dcpos.
+As shown by A. Schalk in \cite{as}, we know the Hoare power construction defined by the Scott closed subsets does yield the free unital inflationary semilattice in $\mathbf{DCPO}$; however, it is not clear what constructions can give a free deflationary semilattice in $\mathbf{DCPO}$.
+We know that the well-filteredness guarantees that the collection of all compact saturated subsets with the reverse inclusion order is a dcpo \cite{clad}.
+So the issue of restricting to well-filtered dcpos (called $\mathcal U_K$-admitting dcpos in \cite{heck1991}) in order to obtain a well-behaved Smyth construction has attracted increasing attention.
+Concretely, R. Heckmann in \cite{heck1991} investigated the commutativity between the Hoare power construction $\mathcal L$ and a modified Smyth power construction $\mathcal U_S$ on the category of $\mathcal U_S$-admitting dcpos \cite{heck1991}.
+In this work, the modified Smyth power construction is determined by all strongly compact subsets, which differs from the traditional Smyth power construction based on compact subsets.
 Thus, the $\mathcal U_{S}$-admissibility is strictly weaker than well-filteredness.
-Furthermore, Heckmann established only a sufficient (but not necessary) condition for the commutativity.
+R. Heckmann introduced the property of being $\mathcal U_S$-conformal and showed that for a dcpo $L$, $L$ is $\mathcal U_S$-conformal if and only if $\mathcal L(\mathcal U_S(L))$ is isomorphic to $\mathcal U_S(\mathcal L(L))$, i.e., established the sufficient and necessary conditions for the commutativity.
+Meanwhile, they also pointed out that they could not show an analogous commutativity result for $\mathcal L$ and the Smyth power construction based on compact subsets.